TomEssers/MBD_11/README.md

 ## Research

-Research question: How did the lockdown periods during the COVID-19 period affect flight traffic from the Netherlands to other European Countries in comparison to non-lockdown periods?
+Research question: How did the lockdown periods during the COVID-19 period affect commercial flight traffic from the Netherlands to other European Countries in comparison to non-lockdown periods?

 Additional Questions:
 - Has the flight time between the different airports changed during these periods? (multiple statistics)